Jean-Tinland/simple-bar/README.md

 There is a setting in the settings module allowing a custom yabai path.

+<a name="usage"></a>

 ## Usage

-After cloning the project, simply activate all three "simple-bar" widgets in Übersicht's widgets list.
+After cloning the project, simply activate all three **simple-bar** widgets in Übersicht's widgets list.

 - `simple-bar-process-jsx`
 - `simple-bar-spaces-jsx`
 - `simple-bar-data-jsx`

+<a name="settings"></a>

+## Settings

+As explained at the begining of this README file, Settings can be opened by pressing `cmd + ,` after cliking on **simple-bar** widget.
+You may want to click at the top center of the screen, where the process name of the current app is displayed in order to easily get focus on **simple-bar** before pressing `cmd + ,`.

+In this settings module you'll find all the customization options available from layout to specific widgets show/hide toggle.

+<a name="clickable-elements"></a>

 ## Clickable elements

-The spaces and wifi elements in `simple-bar-spaces-jsx` and `simple-bar-data-jsx` are clickable.
-You can click the wifi element to toggle wifi on/off or on the spaces to go directly to a specific space.
-Leave you cursor for 1 second over a space in order to show the "move" & "remove" buttons.
-These buttons and the "Add space" button will only be shown if you have **disabled SIP**
+Some elements of **simple-bar** are interactives :

+- Toggle caffeinate mode on battery widget click (prevent your mac to sleep while activate)
+- Toggle wifi on/off on wifi widget click
+- Toggle microphone on microphone widget click
+- Play/pause Spotify current song on Spotify widget click
+- Play/pause Music/iTunes current song on Music widget click
+- Open Calendar app on date widget click
+- Remove, move spaces on space hover (1s delay / instant while `cmd` key is pressed) (**Only with SIP disabled**)
+- Add space on "plus" button click (**Only with SIP disabled**)

+<a name="refresh-bar"></a>

 ## Refresh bar on app or workspace change